TurningOfTables/holiday-tracker/README.md

 ## Description

 A holiday tracker app created using Svelte, SvelteKit and TailwindCSS.
-Designed only for personal use as it doesn't have user account functionality; stores all data in an SQLite db.
+Not production tested and should not be used for any real purpose in its current state.

 *Do not use for any sensitive data - this is a work in progress and a learning project*

-Allows you to:
+* Register a new account (passwords are hashed with bcrypt when stored in the db)
+* Log in/log out
 * View and set your annual holiday allowance total
 * Add and delete holidays which are calculated against business days
 * See your remaining holiday allowance